mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ### Caveats on Recursion

 Many design and performance issues should be deeply addressed but that's another topic.
-The problem is that these languages like TS/JS and platforms like web browser runtimes are not good for these problems.
+The problem is that languages like TS/JS and platforms like web browser runtimes are not good for these problems.

-Recall that, just functional languages implement TCE and TCO at first-class so the engineer or mathematician must be careful when using recursion.
+Recall that, just functional languages implement TCE and TCO at first class so the engineer or mathematician must be careful when using recursion.
 For mainstream languages, imperative loops are to be used instead.

-For mathematical models is key to design declarative systems but general-purpose computers don't support many abstractions and unfortunately, recursion is not so widely used due to the hardware being imperative as an obstacle.
+When it comes to mathematical models it's key to design declarative systems but general-purpose computers don't support many abstractions and unfortunately, recursion is not so widely used due to the hardware being imperative as an obstacle.

 In other words, be careful when using recursion.
 Recursion is key for defining mathematical models but computers don't understand math really well and imperative loops are preferred for most implementations unless you know what you're doing.

 That is not a problem of recursion as is, but a problem of computers, so use recursion as a mathematician but think about it when engineering.

 ## Solution Tree Feature